chafilin/connected-react-socket/README.md

 # connected-react-socket

-Provider for socket.io connection for react-redux application
+WIP: Provider for socket.io connection for react-redux application